lorenzo-rovigatti/cretinsbar/README.md

-# cretinsbar
+# Cretin's Bar
+Cretin's Bar will be a much-less-featured (at least for the foreseeable future...) open-source alternative to [Transcribe!](https://www.seventhstring.com/xscribe/overview.html).

 ## Installation
-cretinsbar requires cmake, qt5 and SoundTouch.
+Cretin's Bar requires cmake, qt5 and SoundTouch.
 On Ubuntu (or any Debian-derived distro, I believe) this boils down to installing
 * cmake
 * qtbase5-dev
 * qtmultimedia5-dev